 Committee establishment, role and history

-The committee is established by a standing order of the House of Representatives
+The committee is appointed by a standing order of the House of Representatives

 to inquire into and report on the practices and procedures of the House.
 The committee